alexa/alexa-auto-sdk/modules/alexa/README.md

 ### Handling Alexa state changes

-The AAC SDK manages internal state information for Alexa and provides an interface for developers to handle state changes in their platform.
+The Alexa Auto SDK manages internal state information for Alexa and provides an interface for developers to handle state changes in their platform.
 To implement a custom handler for Alexa state changes, the `aace::alexa::AlexaClient` class should be extended:

     #include <AACE/Alexa/AlexaClient.h>
     class MyAlexaClient : public aace::alexa::AlexaClient {